scopeusc/scope-f19/lesson-5/README.md

 export default OutputScreenRow;
 ```

 Our `OutputScreen` will consist of two `OutputScreenRow`s.
-So we will be importing React and the `OutputScreenRow` component we just created.
+So we will be importing the `OutputScreenRow` component we just created.
 We will add a `render` function that will consist of two `OutputScreenRow` components.
-After the coding is complete the file `OutputScreen.js` will look like this.

 ```js
 import React from 'react';